 We operate in one segment: the development, marketing, and sale of custom-designed capacitive interface solutions that enable people to interact more easily and intuitively with a wide variety of electronic devices and products.
 We generate our revenue from two broad product categories: the PC market and digital lifestyle product markets.
-The PC market accounted for 62% and 72% of net revenue for the three months ended September 30, 2009 and 2008, respectively.
+The PC market accounted for 55% and 50% of net revenue for the three months ended December 31, 2009 and 2008, respectively, and 59% and 60% of net revenue for the six months ended December 31, 2009 and 2008, respectively.